kjellberg/monoz/README.md

 ### Bundle projects

-To manage the dependencies of your projects, you can use the monoz bundle command.
-This command will create a new Gemfile.lock file in each project directory based on the dependencies specified in their respective Gemfiles.
+To manage the dependencies of your projects, you can use the `monoz bundle` command.
+This command will run `bundle` and create a new Gemfile.lock file in each project directory based on the dependencies specified in their respective `Gemfile`.

 To bundle all the projects in the Monoz repository, simply run: